 Procedures for Trading Stocks on the Binary Options Market

 The first step a trader should take when the decision to trade stocks has been made is to open a trading account with a binary options broker.
-Most brokers in the binary options market listed on this site will accept $200 as minimum account opening balance.
+Most brokers in the binary options market listed on this site will accept $200 as the minimum account opening balance.

-Then follows the process of account opening via filling an account opening form, submitting a proof of address (utility bill or bank account statement) and proof of identity (national ID card or international passport) to get the account activated, commences.
+Then follows the process of account opening via filling an account opening form, submitting proof of address (utility bill or bank account statement) and proof of identity (national ID card or international passport) to get the account activated, commences.

 Once the account is active, the trader funds the account and starts trading, using knowledge acquired about the trading process to buy and sell stocks.